wmorgan/dcos-docs/1.7/overview/security.md

 An authentication operation via the DC/OS UI proceeds as follows:

-1. The user opens the cluster front page URL in their browser
+1. The user opens the cluster front page URL in their browser.
 2. If the user has a valid authentication token cookie (checked by Admin Router) they may proceed to the cluster front page.
 If not, they are redirected to the login page.
-3. The login page in the DC/OS UI loads the login page at `dcos.auth0.com`, which presents the user a choice of identity providers, including Google.
-   GitHub and Microsoft account.
+3. The login page in the DC/OS UI loads the login page at `dcos.auth0.com`, which presents the user a choice of identity providers, including Google, GitHub, and Microsoft account.
-4. The user selects an identity provider and completes the OAuth protocol flow in a popup window that returns a RS256 JWT token for the user.
+4. The user selects an identity provider and completes the OAuth protocol flow in a popup window that returns an RS256-signed JWT for the user.
 The token is currently issued to be valid for 5 days, based on the standard `exp` claim.
 5. The login page dispatches a request with the user token to the `/acs/api/v1/auth/login` Admin Router endpoint which forwards it to the [dcos-oauth](https://github.com/dcos/dcos-oauth) service.
 If the user is the